 preventive effects against deleterious cutaneous cell damage caused by Roundup.(10)

 Dr Seneff, in an interview on Liveto110.com, said that she thinks glyphosate may disrupt red blood cells ability to maintain vitamin C status.

 If you are looking to protect yourself from glyphosate, I would suggest supplementing with a quality vitamin c capsule such as Thorne C.

-As I outlined in my article Glyphosate: The Weed Killer Found In Our Food & Water, glyphosate is not only found in out food, it's also in our waterways and rain water supply.
+As I outlined in my article Glyphosate: The Weed Killer Found In Our Food & Water, glyphosate is not only found in our food, it's also in our waterways and rainwater supply.